oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 A: Difficulty can vary from person to person depending on the skills required which is why we list all the prerequisite skills for each project.

+**Q: Can I use content from the project ideas list or PRD in my proposal?**

+A: You are welcome to use content from the project ideas list or associated project PRDs in your proposal.
+However, remember from our [selection criteria](#selection-criteria) that when we review proposals, one of the things we look for is evidence that the applicant understands the project and existing codebase well.
+Strong proposals will therefore contain details that are original (e.g. that are not copied from the PRD).

 ## Dates and Deadlines

 Noteworthy dates for 2023 ([Official GSoC Timeline](https://developers.google.com/open-source/gsoc/timeline), [Full Oppia Timeline](https://docs.google.com/spreadsheets/d/1T-KVs5gFP0PzcBw9EL-fnod_Nt-WZ17hfd7vxrXGNh8/edit)):